shrishti0308/SkillHub/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Thanks to all contributors who have helped shape SkillHub
+- Special thanks to our mentors and advisors